 My proposal will keep families together and it will include a path to citizenship.

-Music The number of immigrants added to the labor force every year is of a magnitude not seen in this country for over a century.
+The number of immigrants added to the labor force every year is of a magnitude not seen in this country for over a century.

-If this huge influx of mostly low-skilled workers provide some benefits to the economy as a whole, it also threatens to depress further the wages of blue-collar Americans and puts strains on an already overburdened safety net.
+If this huge influx of mostly low-skilled workers provides some benefits to the economy as a whole, it also threatens to depress further the wages of blue-collar Americans and puts strains on an already overburdened safety net.

 Immigrants aren't the principal reason wages haven't gone up.

-There are those in the immigrants' rights community who have argued passionately that we should simply provide those who are illegally with legal status, or at least ignore the laws on the books and put an end to deportation until we have better laws.
+There are those in the immigrants' rights community who have argued passionately that we should simply provide those who are illegally with legal status or at least ignore the laws on the books and put an end to deportation until we have better laws.

 But I believe such an indiscriminate approach would be both unwise and unfair.